Jobhdez/core/README.md

 # zettapy
 `Zettapy` is a small toy compiler for the core of imperative languages (i.e., loops, if statements, variables, assignment).
 Currently, it compiles assignment, integer arithmetic, if statements, and while loops to a low level ast; the low level ast consists of the x86 instructions but the instructions do not adhere to the x86 rule that arguments cannot be both stack locations.
-Tuples are also compiled to a low level ast.
+Tuples and simple functions are also compiled to a low level ast.

 ## Plan
 Implement if expressions, tuples, and arrays, and functions and register allocation and have the generated assembly run.